Multinomial method for option pricing under Variance Gamma: Lévy processes

 \end{itemize} For a proof see \cite{Applebaum}, Theorem 2.4.25 and Theorem 2.5.2.
-As a conseguence of these two properties, the truncator term $\mathbbm{1}_{(|x|<1)}$ can be absorbed in the parameter $b$.
+For processes with finite variation, the truncator term in (\ref{LevyKin}) can be absorbed in the parameter $b' = b - \int_{|x|<1} x \nu(dx)$.
 It is easy to verify that every finite variation Lévy process can be represented as an integral of a Poisson random measure: